Toloka/docs/en/guide/concepts/mvote.md

 {% endnote %}

-### Calculating a skill and banning for incorrect task responses
+### Calculating a skill and banning for incorrect responses

 {% list tabs %}